timOTdev/0175_ragnarok_wallet/README.md

 2. You will need your own datahub API key.
 You can register at [Datahub](https://figment.io/datahub/).
 They have generous free offerings for developers.

 - Add that to your `.env.local` for REACT_APP_DATAHUB_API_KEY.

 ---

+## Working with Github Pages

+- Use commands in package.json to deploy and re-deploy.
+- Run `yarn predeploy` before `yarn deploy`.
+- A gh-pages branch will be handled automatically on Github.
+-

+---